 It is the perfect storm.

-You almost certainly have a case of the baby blues.
-Everyone has heard about these.
-The baby blues are common.
-Some sources believe baby blues happen to over 50%, possibly as high as 80%, of new moms.
-Baby blues usually make their first appearance around four days after your baby arrives, and they should be gone by two weeks at the lastest.
+The baby blues usually make their first appearance around four days after your baby arrives, and they should be gone by two weeks at the lastest.

 If your baby is two weeks old and you are still crying at what feels like nothing, you may have something more serious going on.

-Post-partum depression (PPD) can be a temporary thing, or it can be a very prolonged and even debilitating condition.
+There is a spectrum of the severity of depression in the general population.
+PPD is no different.
+Post-partum depression (PPD) can be a temporary condition, or it can be a very prolonged and debilitating condition.

-If you are breastfeeding, you will want to have some reliable information and facts about breastfeeding and depression, to help you make the right decisions about how to manage both the breastfeeding and the depression.
+It is essential to have reliable information and facts about about breastfeeding and depression in order to make the best decisions for managing both the breastfeeding and the depression.